Here is my first post about my new Sous Vide Supreme.

 2 tablespoon good extra virgin olive oil

 Directions1.
 Preheat the Sous Vide Supreme to 135 to 140 degrees (depending on how well you want it cooked).

 2. Meanwhile, rub the pork tenderloin with the garlic and season with salt and pepper.
 Place in a plastic bag with the rendered bacon fat.
 Vacuum seal the bag.
 Place in the Sous Vide Supreme and cook for at least 2 hours (but you may cook it for longer).

 3. To make the vinaigrette, whisk together the olive oil and vinegar and season to taste with salt and pepper.

-5. To plate, spoon some barley onto the plate and top with slices of pork.
-Drizzle with the sherry-shallot vinaigrette.
+5. To plate, layer slices of pork on a plate and drizzle with the sherry-shallot vinaigrette.
 Enjoy!

 Source for Ingredients

 organic pork tenderloin, organic ground garlic, sherry vinegar and organic pearl barley from Whole Foods